Do I need to get my vehicle inspected in New York State?

 I will become a resident of New York State and will register my vehicle here.
 Do I need to get a New York State inspection as soon as I register?

 No. Your out-of-state inspection remains valid until it expires, or for one year after the vehicle is registered in New York, whichever comes first.
 When your out-of-state inspection expires, you must get the vehicle inspected here.

 If the previous inspection was performed in a jurisdiction that does not issue an inspection sticker, you must have your vehicle inspected in New York.

 The inspection sticker came off my vehicle.
 What can I do?

 You can attach it to the windshield again with clear tape or a small amount of clear adhesive.
 Remember that an inspection station must be able to remove the sticker during your next inspection.

 If the sticker is not usable, you can have your vehicle re-inspected or you can order a replacement sticker.

 What can I do if my New York State inspection expires while my vehicle is in another state?

 Determine if an expired out-of-state inspection is a violation of law in that state.
-Ask the authorities if a NYS inspection extension sticker prevents a ticket for the violation.
-A NYS inspection extension allows you 10 days from the date the vehicle returns to New York State to get a NYS inspection done.
+Ask the authorities if a New York State inspection extension sticker prevents a ticket for the violation.
+The extension allows you 10 days from the date the vehicle returns to New York State to get an inspection.

 Allow 14 days for the DMV to process and mail your extension sticker.
 You will need it before you return your vehicle to New York.